Okay, Here’s the Thing:

 So then the factory labor market dies, already crappy jobs are outsourced to the non-biological, and you’ve got the classic economic force of tax base erosion – or a contextually appropriate something like that.
 Probably tax base collapse.
 Rapid collapse.
 Think about the economic impact this had on the American middle class over several decades (e.g., big box stores and the American Consumer), and then imagine what it would do to a developing economy in just a few quarters.

-As my 6 regular readers know, I believe human technology on the whole drives us inexorably forward for the betterment of the species, but that process is not without speed bumps.
+As my 6 regular readers know, I believe human technology on the whole drives us inexorably toward the betterment of the species, but that process is not without speed bumps.
 Millions of suddenly unemployed Chinese, made up of both displaced factory workers and those employed in the industries built around supporting them (approximately 40% of GDP), would be a rather ferocious bump.
 And on top of that…

 Designed in California – China’s Other Big Technology Problem